hashicorp/terraform-provider-aws/website/docs/r/paymentcryptography_key_alias.html.markdown

 ## Attribute Reference

-This resource exports the same attributes as mentioned in arguments above:
+This resource exports no additional attributes.

 ## Import